 - You have to expose Windows and a port for the PPTP VPN server directly to the Internet, which is not ideal from a security standpoint.
 You should use a strong password and consider using a port that isn’t the default port.

 - This isn’t as easy to set up and use as software like LogMeIn Hamachi and TeamViewer.
-Most people will probably be better off with a more complete software package like those two.
+Most people will probably be better off with a more complete software package like those offer.

 Creating a VPN Server

-You will now need to log into your router’s setup page and forward port 1723 to the IP address of the computer where you set up the VPN server.
-For more instructions, read How to Forward Ports on Your Router.
+If you’re connecting to your new VPN server over the Internet, you’ll need to set up port forwarding so that your router knows to send traffic of that type to the right PC.
+Log into your router’s setup page and forward port 1723 to the IP address of the computer where you set up the VPN server.
+For more instructions, check out our guide on how to forward ports on your router.